ShalomCoder/ShalomCoder/README.md

 - I can build an app, fix a bug, rewrite the README and play gospel "praises" on the keyboard before lunch.
 - I named my IDE after a bird.
 A *weaverbird*.
 Because I’m building nests of code.
-- I'm 14.
-Yes, 14.
-Now go cry in your terminal.
+- I'm 15.
+Yes, 15.
 - My projects aren’t perfect.
 Neither are you.
 But we’re growing, bro.
+- VD is my nickname.
+See what it means here: [askvd.rf.gd/vd](https://askvd.rf.gd/vd)

 ---